 The doctor didn’t ask about Mike’s sex life, and Mike didn’t volunteer that what was really bothering him was that he and his wife Barbara had stopped having sex about 10 months before.
 He couldn’t count on getting erections or keeping them, and without them, he withdrew, both physically and emotionally.
 He and Barbara were miserable.
 Unfortunately, both of the medicines his doctor had just prescribed can have the side effects of decreasing sex drive and making it harder for men to have erections.
 So the new treatments were potentially going to make Mike’s problem worse.

 Mike hadn’t mentioned his sexual problems to his doctor because he felt embarrassed about them, and his doctor apparently didn’t think to ask about sexual issues.
 Had she known about Mike’s erection difficulties, she might have prescribed a drug for erectile dysfunction rather than an antidepressant.
 But Mike had already bought some Viagra on the Internet.
-It had helped a little with the erections, but not much, and it did nothing for his energy level or low mood.
+It had helped a little with the erections, but not much, and it did nothing for his desire level or low mood.

 Barbara was at her wit’s end.
 She thought Mike’s withdrawal meant he didn’t love her anymore.
 True, there were problems in the relationship besides the cessation of their sex life.
 But Mike and Barbara did not talk about those or about sex, either, so they drifted farther apart.

-Having a satisfying sex life can raise a person’s perceived quality of life, make him feel less stressed, and serve as a motivator to care for himself and his diabetes.
+Having a satisfying sex life can raise a person’s perceived quality of life, make him feel less stressed and serve as a motivator to care for himself and his diabetes.
 If sexual activity stops for any reason, it can reduce the motivation to carry out self-care tasks.
-Fortunately, there are always ways to restore and improve your sex and love lives, whether or not you have a partner, no matter what physical or emotional challenges diabetes throws your way.
+Fortunately, there are always ways to restore and improve your sex and love life, whether or not you have a partner, no matter what physical or emotional challenges diabetes throws your way.

 Diabetes’s effect on sex

-Sex involves more than just genitals, though.
+Sex involves more than just genitals.
 Pain in any part of the body can make it hard to relax and enjoy sexual activity, and some diabetes complications can cause pain.
 Fatigue can make sex seem like more trouble than it’s worth, and diabetes can be related to fatigue in numerous ways, from interfering with a person’s sleep to causing a person to feel constantly drained from the effort of coping.
 Both high and low blood glucose can affect a person’s mood, energy level, and, hence, interest in sex.

 A number of medicines that are commonly prescribed for people with diabetes are known to dampen sex drive and/or sexual function as a side effect.
 This is often true of antidepressants and blood pressure medicines.
 Pain medicines, especially narcotics but also some medicines commonly taken for neuropathy pain, can cause sexual problems.
 Alcohol and street drugs such as cocaine or marijuana can interfere with sexual functioning.
 And smoking tobacco impairs circulation and nerve function and lowers libido.